 - 1 teaspoon vanilla paste or extract

-- 2 cups strawberries, sliced 250g
+- 2 cups strawberries sliced

-- 2 T granulated sugar 25g
+- 2 tablespoons granulated sugar

 - ¼ cup strawberry jam or preserves

-- 2 T water
+- 2 tablespoons water

 - Begin by preparing the strawberry layer.
 Hull and slice the strawberries, then add them to a saucepan over medium heat with the sugar.
 Stir occasionally and mash them down as the juices develop.2 cups strawberries, 2 tablespoons granulated sugar

 - Once the strawberries are sufficiently broken down and juicy, mix together the corn starch and water, then add to the cooked strawberries.
 Allow it to bubble for about 30 seconds, then turn off the heat and stir in the jam.1 tablespoon cornstarch, 2 tablespoons water, ¼ cup strawberry jam or preserves

 - Preheat the oven to 350℉ and grease and parchment line (with overhangs so it's easy to remove) an 8×8 inch square baking pan.

 - In a food processor, pulse ¾ cups of the rolled oats until they become smaller.
 Sand texture is too fine, but you definitely want to break them down a bit.1 cup rolled oats